spiral/docs/http/routing.md

     public function getRoutes();

     /**
-     * Route which did match with incoming request will be marked as active and can be fetched using
+     * Route which matches with the incoming request will be marked as active and can be fetched using
      * this method.
      *
      * @return RouteInterface